TFAGaming/DiscordJS-V14-Bot-Template/README.md

 * Embed colors codes has been changed.
 From `RED` from an example, it should be `Red`.
 * Many many changes...

+# Something doesn't work well here.
+Sometimes I (me, T.F.A) could do mistakes that I didn't notice them.
+If there is an actual error, DM me on Discord: **T.F.A#7524**

 # Credits are required?
 Well, if you are forking this project and then sharing it again is **UNACCEPTABLE**.
 But, giving credits in commands such as ?help, ?commands... etc is **NOT** required and you can give credits in any commands if you want, only **REQUIRED** in README.md.